How To Transfer a Car Title in South Carolina

 These documents will include the current title of the vehicle, bill of sale, odometer reading, sales price, date of sale, seller’s signature, and buyer’s signature.

 Most of these documents will be submitted to you by the seller.
-You will need the seller’s signature on the completed title, which will also include your name as the buyer, address, and information about the lienholder, if there are any.
+You will need the seller’s signature on the completed title.
+The title must include:

 2. Complete your certificate of title registration and application